Julien06T/Evolutionary-Algorithm-For-Reservoir-Learning-And-Yielding/README.md

 - Evolutionary optimization of reservoir size, connectivity, and hyperparameters.
 - Support for feedback connections and cycle detection.
 - Parallel evaluation using `ray` and `joblib`.
-- Task-specific fitness evaluation via `stream_benchmark`.
+- Task-specific fitness evaluation via `stream_dataset`.

 ## Requirements
 - Python >= 3.8